ChrisMacNaughton/charm-influx/README.md

 # Overview

 InfluxDB is an open-source, distributed, time series database.
-This charm is designed to act as a data source for the grafana charm: cs:~cherylj/trusty/grafana

 This charm is a test and should not be used in production.